“Hey, Doritos! Why you not eating meat today?!”

 In my initial search into who does what and where in the world of local farming in my town at home, I found an excellent website that offers a nationwide directory of farmers markets.
 You ought to check it out if you’re into that kinda thing: National Farmers Market Directory

-And as far as community building goes, consider this: when I was a kid (probably when you were too) and mom ran out of sugar, she went to the neighbor’s house and knocked on the door; she didn’t get in the car and carbon footprint her way to the store to get some.
+And as far as community building goes, consider this: when I was a kid (maybe when you were too) and my mom ran out of sugar, she went to the neighbor’s house and knocked on the door; she didn’t get in the car and carbon footprint her way to the store to get some.